SherryLabs/sherry-contracts/README.md

 # SL1 Smart Contracts

+The following addres has been used to deploy the smart contracts `0xf970be6543cd20ff1f7570959949e31fa16fba7b`

 ## SL1MessageSender.sol

 ## SL1.sol

 Under dev: Contract to call functions in Avalanche.
 This contract is deployed in Avalanche in order to interact with contracts deployed in Avalanche.
 ICM is not needed.

 ## SL1Sender.sol